spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/datapayload-conversion/state-machine/order-process-modelling-via-state-machines.md

 You can tailor the State Machine to your needs to trigger certain processes automatically or execute them manually.

-* Model and visualize the process as a state machine in XML
+* Model and visualize the process as a state machine in XML.
-* Reusable sub-processes (e.g., return-process)—programmable commands and conditions
+* Reusable sub-processes (e.g., return-process)—programmable commands and conditions.
-* Events can be triggered manually or fully automated
+* Events can be triggered manually or fully automated.
-* Timeouts
+* Timeouts.

 ## State machine module

 The `StateMachine` module provides a generic implementation for state machines (SM).
-This module provides functionality for drawing the SM graph, triggering events, initializing a new state machine, or for getting the state history for a processed item.
+This module provides functionality for drawing the SM graph, triggering events, initializing a new state machine, or getting the state history for a processed item.

 {% info_block warningBox %}